 And without a car, my millennial need to get Instagram photo-ops at pumpkin patches, apple farms and fall fairs is at the mercy of how long I want to spend on public transit.
 I’m not sure even a close-up of the rubiest-red candy apple held up against a pumpkin patch at sunset is worth a two-hour plus trip.

 So far, fall has been hotter here in New York than some days we had in the summer.
-The temperatures are supposed to drop from pavement sizzling to not-quite-so-sweaty in the next few days, but my pumpkin-laced spidey senses tell me I’ll be chasing sweater weather for another few weeks.
+The temperatures are supposed to drop from pavement sizzling to not-quite-so-sweaty in the next few days.
+I guess I’ll be chasing sweater weather for another few weeks.

 Maybe I should be more patient and remember all good things come in due time.
 It’s only the first week of fall.
 I should enjoy these last (sweaty) drops of summer before they’re gone for another year; be thankful I can still walk around in flip flops, knowing that in far too soon I’ll be cursing the inevitable slushy, salt-stained days of winter.

 But after three months of hot summer temperatures I’m ready for a change.
-Come September, I’m done with shorts, jumpers and tanks; white sneakers, greasy sunscreen and sweaty sunglass marks on the bridge of my nose.
-Instead, I want cozy, plaid blankets, my favourite fall jacket, ankle booties, colourful leaves and something cinnamony and sweet to eat.
+Come September, I’m done with shorts, jumpers and tanks.
+Goodbye, white sneakers, greasy sunscreen and sweaty sunglass marks on the bridge of my nose.
+Instead, I want cozy plaid blankets, my favourite fall jacket, ankle booties, colourful leaves and something cinnamony and sweet to eat.

 So since I can’t find fall outside yet, I’ve created it inside.
 I’ve pulled out my favourite chestnut and clove-scented candle, stocked up on spiced apple chai tea and picked out some pumpkin-y treats to bake.
 Oh, and I’m blasting the air conditioning.
 How else am I going to survive wearing chunky knits and wool socks?